RobinRS/F.R.I.D.A.Y/Setup.md

 ### Adding the functionality
 1. By looking in the command-executing scripts, you can see, that there are many more commands and functions you can execute by communicate with the F.R.I.D.A.Y Framework.
 All of these are designed to be executed when a special intent is detected.
-So, you have to create all these intents in your wit app, and take the names described in the command-executing script.
+So, you have to create all these intents in your wit app, with a *specific* name.
 2. For creating a new functionality, create a new intent, give it a very clear name and train it.
-Then create a new if statement in the command-executing.py and create a new script with the same name.
-Then in the if-statement, import this script and execute the cmd(entities) method, which takes the entities as parameter.
-Create this method in your script and return an answer at the end.
-Orient yourself on the already existing connections of if-statement and script, e.g. the simple greeting script.
+The create a new script in the scripts folder with the same name as the intent, with a class with the same name, the name variable ,a respond method and all the other required thing mentioned above.
+I hardly recommend you to look at the other scripts in order to understand the logic behind them.